Snow in a dream falling gently over a quiet winter landscape with a bare tree

 Snow everywhere.
 A flat white field without a single footprint.
 Everything that existed before is hidden.
 The past — beneath the white.
 Ahead — a clean space through which you have not yet walked.

-This image carries the voice of your Creator — that part which works best with a blank page.
+This image carries the voice of your Creator: that part which works best with a blank page.
 The Creator looks at the white field and feels possibility, not emptiness.
 “Nothing is here yet,” it says.
 “Here is everything you wish to create.”
 This is an image of beginning.
 Quiet, snowy — but a beginning.

 An untouched white field in a dream is a classic image of a new chapter.
 The past has not been destroyed — it is simply under the snow.
 Hidden, but not gone.
 This is an important distinction: snow does not erase the past forever, it gives a pause.
 A temporary clarity against which it is easier to see where you wish to go.
+In a different season, this readiness for a new beginning shows up as an empty plowed field — untouched openness dressed in soil instead of snow.

 What do you feel before this white field?
 Joy — readiness for the new.
 Hesitation — an unfinished past still holding you.
 Fear — what exactly frightens you in purity and beginning again?